 What You Should Be Doing Before Training Begins

-Even if your training plan hasn’t officially kicked off, it doesn’t mean you should just sit around and do nothing (sorry!).
-Treat the final few weeks before as your build phase, and that you’re essentially building a strong base before your plan officially kicks off.
+Even if your half marathon training plan hasn’t officially kicked off, it doesn’t mean you should just sit around and do nothing (sorry!).
+Treat the final few weeks before you start as your build phase, which essentially means that you're building a strong base before your plan officially kicks off.

-So before the fun really begins, here is what you should focus on;
+So before the fun really begins, here are some running tips you should focus on;

 1. Set Your Baseline